hiiamboris/red-spaces-gitlab-mirror/README.md

 This lists what is mostly cast in stone.
 Still many design questions need answering (see [comments](comments) file).

+In essence, what is a UI?
+A dialogue.<br>
+Program communicates info to the human by drawing things on display.<br>
+Human traditionally answers (interacts) via keyboard or any pointing device (voice recognition left alone for simplicity).
+That's why UI is interactive.

+This design provides 3 basic needs:
+- Spaces (how to display things)
+- Hittesting via `into` and `map` (how to interpret clicks, gestures, etc)
+- Focus model (how to interpret keyboard input)

+Everything else is an implementation detail, with the aim of making programmer's and user's lives easier.

 ## Space

 Draw-based widget I call SPACE.